 Bedworth is a small market town in the northern part of Warwickshire situated in the heart of England.
-The roots of the town are very old, with a reference to it being found in the Doomsday book of 1086.
+The roots of the town are ancient and it is mentioned in the Doomsday book of 1086.

 The centre of Bedworth is exactly five miles from Coventry, the old five-mile post standing at the entrance to the Almshouses.
-This distance played an important part of Bedworth’s history because of the passing of the Five Mile Act in 1665.
-This forbade any assembly of non conformist church goers for worship and preaching within five miles of a corporate town such as Coventry.
-The Rev. Julius Saunders came to Bedworth in 1686, and taking advantage of the act established the Old Meeting congregation just north of the mile post.
-The old plaque that was on the mile post can still be seen on the left hand gate post of the almshouses.
+This distance played an important part in Bedworth’s history because of the passing of the Five Mile Act in 1665.
+This forbade any non-conformist church goers assembling for worship and preaching within five miles of a corporate town - such as Coventry.
+The Rev. Julius Saunders came to Bedworth in 1686 and taking advantage of the act established the Old Meeting congregation just north of the five-mile post.
+The old plaque that was on the mile-post can still be seen on the left hand gate post of the Almshouses.

-In addition to local bus services there are direct and regular bus links to Coventry, Nuneaton and Leicester.
+In addition to good local bus services there are regular bus services to and from Coventry, Nuneaton and Leicester.

-For many centuries the town was a coal mining community.
-The first references to the extraction of coal locally was in the 13th century.
+For many centuries Bedworth was primarily a coal mining community.
+The first reference to the extraction of coal in the area was in the 13th century.
 Bedworth is on the eastern edge of the North Warwickshire coalfield where the coal outcrops at the surface, making it easier to extract.

 The opening of the Coventry to Bedworth canal in 1769 stimulated output and subsequent canal construction made Warwickshire coal competitive in London.